VeronicaNonxuba/Sanlam-Assessment/README.md

  Used Lombok to minize code<BR/>
  Changed Withdrawal class to a record instead of class to reduce complexity<BR/>
- Defined constants for the SQL queries for readaility and ease of change - DRY
+ Defined constants for the SQL queries for readaility and ease of change - DRY Extracted Validations to a seperate method - SOLID